 IP Patent Clinic

-Prerequisites: Prior completion of Patent Law required.
-Because the IP–Patent Clinic experience will involve working with technology, it is very strongly recommended that students possess a technical background, and preference will be given those students in selecting clinic interns.
+Patent Law is recommended, but not required.
+Because the IP Patent Clinic experience will involve working with technology, it is very strongly recommended that students possess a technical background, and preference will be given those students in selecting clinic interns.

 The IP Patent Clinic is a 3-credit course that will be offered in the fall and spring semesters, and approximately five students participate each semester.